And I wanted to, I don't normally have a show for tonight.

 Right.

-Uh so don't worry, don't worry about the caveats.
+So don't worry about the caveats.

-And so I this is uh this is a uh maybe you feel anxious about asking the question directly, but this is kind of uh a long trip to nowhere yet, so if you could boil the question down, I'd appreciate it.
+Sorry, this is a maybe you feel anxious about asking the question directly, but this is kind of a long trip to nowhere yet.

 I apologize.

-Um, it's fine.
+No, it's fine.

-Immoral because it involved the initiation of force, both domestically and overseas.
+Well, I think that it was wrong, immoral, because it involved the initiation of force, both domestically and overseas.

-Because it's always and only and forever applied to whites.
+But colonialism is mostly just an anti-white slur because it's always and only and forever applied to whites.

-I mean, Genghis Khan was one of the most violent, rapey marauders in human history, if not the most.
+I mean, Genghis Khan was one of the most violent rapey marauders in human history, if not the most.

 I mean, they celebrate the guy.

-So colonialism is just an anti-white slur because it seems to indicate, or it very much indicates that white people were somehow unique in conquering things or people in the world.
+So colonialism is just an anti-white slur because it seems to indicate, or it very much indicates, that white people were somehow unique in conquering things or people in the world.

-And this is something that I talked about in Australia when I did my speaking tour there about the aborigines, and this is something that I've also talked about on the show with regards to the native population of North and South America, just how uh brutal and evil and violent they were.
+And this is something that I've also talked about on the show with regards to the native population of North and South America, just how brutal and evil and violent they were.

-I mean, there were there were genocides among the natives in North America, the cannibalism, uh sorcery, uh rape as a weapon of war, they can find massive uh burial mounds of skulls and with torture.
+I mean, there were genocides among the natives in North America, cannibalism, sorcery, rape as a weapon of war.

-I mean they were just absolutely hated.
+I mean, they were just absolutely hated.

 So colonialism only and forever refers to white actions.

-In the same way that slavery seems to always refer to the 4000 blacks that were taken bought from black slave owners in Africa and taken to America despite the fact that there was like 20 million slaves taken to um the Middle East and and other countries in that region and mostly castrated which is why there's not that big black population in the Middle East now.
+It never refers to non-white actions in the same way that slavery seems to always refer to the 400,000 blacks that were taken, bought from black slave owners in Africa and taken to America, despite the fact that there was like 20 million slaves taken to the Middle East and other countries in that region and mostly castrated, which is why there's not that big black population in the Middle East now.

 And there's no other reference point.

-No, I I appreciate it a lot.
+No, I appreciate it a lot.

-This is sort of tangential to what we're talking about but uh do you I think that uh had the British not you know just colonized uh India I don't think George Harrison would have had a as big an Indian influence on his music as it did.
+But do you think that had the British not colonized India, I don't think George Harrison would have had as big an Indian influence on his music as he did.

-And I think that we probably would have had Sergeant Pepper with Strawberry Fields andor Penny Lane on it.
+And I think that we probably would have had Sergeant Pepper with Strawberry Fields and or Penny Lane on it.

-Well of course much though I guess a lot of people appreciate Beatles music from a moral standpoint it's a little tough to sustain that his sitar twang was worth what went on in India.
+Well, of course, much though, I guess a lot of people appreciate Beatles' music from a moral standpoint, it's a little tough to sustain that his sitar twang was worth what went on in India.

-All right is there anything else you wanted to mention?
+Is there anything else you wanted to mention?

-No I appreciate your time very much it was an honor to finally get to speak to you.
+It was an honor to finally get to speak to you.

 Thank you very much.

-I think we just had Chris join us if you would like to unmute I was hoping we would have some Indians in here to talk to me about this stuff but nothing yet.
+I was hoping we would have some Indians in here to talk to me about this stuff, but nothing yet.

 Am I audible?

-Yeah go ahead so first just wanted to say basically agree with you I had one I had one uh little comment about it before that I wanted to say I asked Rock whether or not it thought that the British colonialism was a net economic positive or cost.
+Before that, I wanted to say I asked Rock whether or not it thought that the British colonialism was a net economic positive or cost.

 And it agreed with you.

-Well I I I hear what you're saying.
+Well, I hear what you're saying.

-I mean the argument for me to take the sort of human element out of it the argument for me with regards to animal rights I'm sure you're aware of is that animals don't have rights because they cannot conceive of or process comparing proposed actions to ideal standards.
+I mean, the argument for me to take the sort of human element out of it, the argument for me with regards to animal rights, I'm sure you're aware of, is that animals don't have rights because they cannot conceive of or process comparing proposed actions to ideal standards.

 Yes.